penfever/penfever.github.io/_posts/2023-05-10-archetype.markdown

 This post describes [ArcheType](https://github.com/penfever/archetype/), a new way of doing column type annotation using large language models under the hood, which I developed under the supervision of Prof. Freire and Prof. Hegde at New York University.

+You can read the full paper on [arXiv](https://arxiv.org/abs/2310.18208), but here's a summary of our main findings.

 ## What is column type annotation?

 **Column type annotation** (CTA) is an important open problem in big data literature.